RHFieldProductManagement/baremetal-ipi-lab/07-deployocs.md

 rook-ceph-rgw-ocs-storagecluster-cephobjectstore-b-9b695d7q8tml   1/1     Running     0          83s
 ~~~

-In the OpenShift Console if we go to Storage->Storageclasses we can also see additional storageclasses related to OCS have been created.
+In the OpenShift Web Console if we go to **Storage** --> **Storage Classes** we can also see additional storage classes related to OCS have been created:

 <img src="img/storageclasses-ocs-operator.png"/>